Step by Step: How This FCC Alum Found a Perfect Career

 “I really enjoyed it and decided it was time for me to continue school,” Ludmiyard said.
 “Once I officially enrolled at FCC, things were looking better.”

-She enrolled in the Medical Assistant Technician (MAT) program at the FCC Hialeah campus, and connected with instructor Anne Foster early on.
+She enrolled in the Medical Assistant Training Program (MAT Program) at the FCC Hialeah campus, and connected with instructor Anne Foster early on.
 She appreciated Ms. Foster’s professional experience and real-life stories she shared with students.
 It helped Ludmiyard picture herself in non-traditional roles and made the material easier for her to learn.

 “Ludmiyard is very hard working, always early, always smiling, and very helpful,” Ms. Foster said.
 “Her positivity kept the classroom environment upbeat and we are all extremely proud of her.”